PETS: The Clinical Skills Lab of the Department of Veterinary Medicine at JLU

 For: students

-Topics: Learning veterinary skills; Practice on simulators; Self-paced learning; Emergency medicine; Inter- and intraprofessional communication; Problem-based learning (PBL)
+Topics: Learning veterinary skills; practicing on simulators; self-paced learning; emergency medicine; inter- and intraprofessional communication; problem-based learning (PBL)

 Location: Justus Liebig University Giessen

-In the Clinical Skills Lab – PETS (Practical Experience of Technical Skills) at the Faculty of Veterinary Medicine at JLU, students learn and practice veterinary skills.
-The essence of skills labs is practical work on simulators and models – that is, constant hands-on experience.
-This is also done in the spirit of animal welfare according to the 3R principle.
+In the Clinical Skills Lab – PETS (Practical Experience of Technical Skills) at the Faculty of Veterinary Medicine of JLU, students learn and practice veterinary skills.
+The essence of skills labs is practical work on simulators and models – in other words, continuous hands-on experience.
+This is also done in accordance with the 3Rs principle, which prioritizes animal welfare.

 Photo: Marcus Heine

-At the Department of Veterinary Medicine at JLU, the Skills Lab is integrated or firmly established at various points in the curriculum and is undergoing continuous development, both in terms of content within the existing compulsory courses and through the new range of elective courses (Fig.).
+At the Department of Veterinary Medicine at JLU, the Skills Lab is integrated or firmly anchored at various points in the course of study and is undergoing continuous development, both in terms of content in the existing compulsory courses and through the new range of elective courses (Fig.).

-In addition to the elective courses established by QuiS, the Skills Lab (PETS) offers free practice sessions for students from the second to the eleventh semester.
-With the help of QuiS, the offering has been expanded to 68 stations for self-directed learning.
-The rooms can be used for individual skills development and can be booked weekly to learn and review individual skills at your own pace, or to prepare for exams and internships.
+In addition to the elective courses established through QuiS, the Skills Lab – PETS offers open practice sessions for students from the 2nd to the 11th semester.
+With the support of QuiS, the offerings have been expanded to 68 stations for self-directed learning.
+These rooms can be used for individual skills development and booked weekly to learn or review specific skills at one's own pace, or to prepare for exams and internships.

 Photo: Marcus Heine

-In addition, the Skills Lab was further consolidated in the rotation (practical year in the 9th and 10th semesters) and the didactic concept of problem-oriented learning was established.
-In this course, students complete the Skills Lab in small groups of 3 to 4 people.
-Adapted to their advanced level of training, students not only work through individual exercise stations in this course, but also work on complex case studies with the help of our student tutors as role players for various situations (patient owners/colleagues).
-At this stage of training, it is no longer just about learning isolated practical skills, but about assessing the patient's current state of health, weighing up various differential diagnoses, and initiating and implementing further diagnostic measures in a structured manner to ensure optimal patient care.
+Furthermore, the Skills Lab was further consolidated within the rotation (practical year in the 9th and 10th semesters), and the didactic concept of problem-based learning was established.
+In this course, students rotate through the Skills Lab in small groups of 3 to 4 people.
+Adapted to their advanced level of training, students not only work on individual practice stations but also, with the help of our student tutors acting as role players, develop complex case studies for various situations (pet owners/colleagues).
+At this stage of training, the focus is no longer solely on learning isolated practical skills but also on assessing the patient's current state of health, considering different differential diagnoses, and initiating and carrying out further diagnostic measures in a structured manner to ensure optimal patient care.

-The integral integration of the Skills Lab into the curriculum, combined with the opportunity for independent practice and the various elective courses, ensures a high degree of learning sustainability: certain teaching content is repeated and revisited, while others are added and developed further (a spiral curriculum).
-These are always adapted to the current level of knowledge of the respective semester and focus on the required learning objectives.
+The integral integration of the Skills Lab into the curriculum, combined with opportunities for independent practice and various elective courses, ensures a high degree of sustainability in learning: Certain course content is repeated and revisited, while other content is added and further developed (spiral curriculum).
+It is always adapted to the knowledge level of the respective semester and focuses on the required learning objectives.

 Contact person in